himynameisjonas/jonas.brusman.se/src/site/blog_posts/2024-05-07-views-in-port-de-soller.md

 syndications:
 ---

-Third post from this years trip to Mallorca.
+Third post from this year's trip to Mallorca.

 See also [A walk in Port de Sóller](/a-walk-in-port-de-soller/) and [Back in Port de Sóller](/back-in-port-de-soller/).